gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 ![KeyPublisher](keypublisher_data.png)

-We want to map these keystrokes into messages of type `Twist` and publish them to `/cmd_vel` topic which our model listens to.
+We want to map these keystrokes into messages of type `Twist` and publish them to the `/cmd_vel` topic which our model listens to.
 The `TriggeredPublisher` plugin will do this.

 ### Triggered Publisher

 The `TriggeredPublisher` plugin publishes a user specified message on an output topic in response to an input message that matches user specified criteria.
-Let's add the following code under the `<world>` tags
+Let's add the following code under the `<world>` tags:

 ```xml
 <!-- Moving Forward-->